scherererer/CarND-Path-Planning-Project/model_documentation.md

 #### Stay In Lane

 Stay in the current lane.
 The car is held in this state for a minimum of 5 seconds to reduce unexpected behavior from the perspective of other drivers.
-It transitions to either begin a left or right lane change if traffic in the current lane is slower than one of the adjacent lanes.
+First the algorithm decides how badly it wants to change lanes by determining how different the current speed is from the speed limit.
+It then transitions to either begin a left or right lane change if traffic in the current lane is slower than one of the adjacent lanes.

 #### Begin Left Lane Change